 In order to guarantee a cost-efficient building, Hamlet works according to the 'design for assembly' principle.
 “It is important that we arrive at the most efficient design in terms of construction, production, logistics and with regard to ease of construction and construction time.
-It is an integrated process,” says Hans Lormans, founder and director of Hamlet.
+It's an integrated process,” says Hans Lormans, founder and director of Hamlet.
 “We start with the core, the upper floors and the load-bearing walls.
-This means that we first design the shell and only then do we start fleshing out the floor plans and the facades”, explains Hans Lormans.
+This means that we first design the structural shell and only then we start fleshing out the floor plans and the facades”, explains Hans Lormans.

-The Hamlet Design+Build Technology team consists of architects, specialized wood constructors and production and assembly specialists, but they also frequently collaborate with external architects, such as in the project in Heerhugowaard, where the Boporai and Mecanoo offices were responsible for the architecture.
+The Hamlet Design+Build Technology team consists of architects, specialized wood constructors and production and assembly specialists, but they also frequently collaborate with external architects, such as in the project in Heerhugowaard, where the Boparai and Mecanoo offices were responsible for the architecture.

 According to Niek Schaap, senior project developer at De Nijs Projectontwikkeling and responsible for the Woodstone project, the approach of this project is indeed different than usual, but certainly worth repeating.
-“By designing from the inside out, you get an efficient shell and a very clear starting point for the architects who work on the houses and facades.
-Solutions must then be found within the framework of the hull.
+“By designing from the inside out, you get an efficient structural shell and a very clear starting point for the architects who work on the houses and facades.
+Solutions must then be found within the framework of the structural shell.
 That takes some getting used to, but you have the certainty as a developer that the project is technically and economically feasible with regard to the CLT application”, says Niek Schaap.

 De Nijs appreciated the collaboration with Hamlet, because they are now also working together on a project in Amsterdam.

-Fact & Figures Heerhugowaard project
+Facts & Figures Heerhugowaard project

 Note to the editor